 ou get home and your pet dog is wagging his tail.
 He is happy to see you, or is he?
 We often attribute emotions to animals.
+A cow moos in contentment.
 A pig squeals in fear.
 A squirrel chatters in excitement.
 Exactly what animals feel-and whether they have emotions at all-has been a debate among scientists for centuries.